microsoft/ghcrawler/README.md

 Once the dashboard service is up and running, point your browser at the dashboard endpoing (http://localhost:4000 by default).

 Note that the dashboard does not report queue message rates (top right graph) when used with the memory-based crawler service as that mechanism requires Redis to talk record activity.

-# Tips

-* Clearing queues -- In its normal redis configuration, the crawler uses redis to keep track of what is in the queues.
-This deduplicates queuing and dramatically reduces the number of requests needing to be processed.
-In the crawler dashboard is is possible to recreate the queues.
-This is a convenient way to clear them out.
-When doing this however, you must also clear the associated keys from redis that cache the queue content.
-Typically those keys are of the form ```<environment>:<queue provider>:<path>```.
-So for an AMPQ (i.e., RabbitMQ) setup running on the local machine the keys would look like ```localhost:amqp:<path>```.
-Use whatever redis client you like to clear these keys (possibly thousands).
-We use Redis Desktop Manager but any tool that does the job will do.
-Adding this redis clearing to the dashboard's recreate function is on the list of things to implement.

-* Starting the crawler -- Due to some caching issues, you may need to ```Stop``` the crawler in the dashboard before you can start it using the update button as described above.

 # Known issues